zowe/zowe.github.io/security.md

     * Minor (Mi) - An event that, if it occurred, would cause only a small cost and schedule increase.
 Requirements would still be achieved.
     * Negligible (N) - An event that, if it occurred, would have no effect on program.

-* The priority with which the issues will be fixed is based on the combination of the above factors (exploitability and impact) and falls in one of the following categories:
+* The priority with which the issues are fixed is based on the combination of the vulnerability exploitability and impact.
+The priority falls into one of the following categories:

-    * Critical: must be fixed as early as possible
+    * Critical: fixed as early as possible
-    * High: must be fixed within next minor/patch release as latest.
+    * High: fixed within next minor/patch release as latest.
-      Alternatively, There MUST be no un-patched vulnerabilities of High severity that have been publicly known for more than 60 days. [vulnerabilities_fixed_60_days policy]
+      Alternatively, There are no un-patched vulnerabilities of High severity that have been publicly known for more than 60 days. [vulnerabilities_fixed_60_days policy]
     * Medium: fixed when the squad decides to fix
     * Low: fixed when the squad decides to fix

-* An assessment reports will be created and stored for evidence and measurement of the component security state and hardening.
+* An assessment reports are created and stored for evidence and measurement of the component security state and hardening.

 ## Security issues mitigation
 <!--